Music Performance - Orchestral Instrument

 Career Outcomes

-Approximately one-third of positions related to performing arts and teaching seek candidates with a bachelor's degree, and nearly half of all openings are for candidates with one to two years of experience — a good indication there is demand for music graduates.
-Stetson graduates include an Emmy winner, Metropolitan Opera singers, cast members of national and international touring musicals, university professors, musician/entrepreneurs, and performers with orchestras and chamber ensembles.
+About one-third of positions in performing arts and teaching require candidates with a bachelor's degree and nearly half of all openings prefer candidates with one to two years of experience — indicating strong demand for music graduates.
+Stetson alumni include an Emmy winner, Metropolitan Opera singers, cast members of national and international touring musicals, university professors, musician-entrepreneurs and performers with orchestras and chamber ensembles.

 As a Stetson music student, you will be prepared to enter graduate programs as well as the music industry.
 Also, the Stetson curriculum includes training in conducting and pedagogy — helping to prepare you for jobs in church music, managing professional ensembles, maintaining private teaching studios and other roles.